telus/tds-core/guide/faq.md

 ## How is TDS versioned?

-As of March 2018, TDS switched to individually-versioned components and each TDS component is an npm package that adheres to [Semantic Versioning](https://semver.org/) to make it easier for consumers to manage upgrades across independent components.
+As of March 2018, TDS switched to "split components" and each TDS component is an npm package that adheres to [Semantic Versioning](https://semver.org/) to make it easier for consumers to manage upgrades across independent components.

-In short:
+Due to the subjectivity of versioning front-end components, this is the guide we use:

-* Major version changes denote breaking API changes such as renaming a component.
+* **Breaking changes** are removals of features such as props, changes that affect the [box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model), or dramatic changes in branding or appearance
-* Minor version changes denote backwards compatible changes such as introducing a new prop to a component.
+* **Minor changes** are new features, animations, props, or visual options
-* Patch changes denote bug fixes.
+* **Patches** are defect fixes that do not remove features, alter pixel dimensions related to the box model, nor add new features.
+If an intended feature was not working in a previous release, changing that feature to match the original design counts as a patch even if it affects the box model

 Learn more by reading the [TELUS Design Platform roadmap](roadmap.md).